Executive Vice President/Chief Innovation and Strategy Officer

 Pam served as Chief Operating Officer from 2001 until she was appointed as CEO in 2011.
 During 2003-2004, Shipman designed and managed efforts that divested over $35 million in publicly operated services to the private sector.
 This included the development of DAYMARK Recovery Services, a highly successful not-for-profit company providing community mental health care.
 Shipman led the initiative to design an at-risk Medicaid managed care waiver in partnership with the N.C.
 Department of Health and Human Services.
 She managed the successful implementation of the Managed Care waiver pilot at Cardinal Innovations in 2005.
 The Medicaid Waiver has been in operation for over ten years and has achieved innumerable positive outcomes for people in need, the communities where they live, and demonstrated efficient and effective use of public resources.

 Pam has served as a principle figure in the Medicaid healthcare debate in North Carolina, working with provider groups, legislators, state officials, advocacy organizations and others to develop a unique North Carolina based Medicaid solution that is acceptable to all stakeholders.
-She has served on the Boards of the Cabarrus Community Health Center, Community Care of the Southern Piedmont, and Community Care of North Carolina, all of which are organizations dedicated to serving poor and disadvantaged North Carolinians.
-She currently serves on the Board of the North Carolina Institute of Medicine.
+She has served on the Boards of the North Carolina Institute of Medicine, the Cabarrus Community Health Center, Community Care of the Southern Piedmont and Community Care of North Carolina, most of which are organizations dedicated to serving poor and disadvantaged North Carolinians.